PrimaMateria/blog/primamateria-blog/content/hive/index.md

 # Bee

-The Bee module is a configuration of the build process that transforms the blocks into flake outputs.
-It includes a list of target systems and slots for passing Home Manager, WSL, Darwin, and, of course, Nix package flakes that will be used to build the outputs.
+The Bee module is a configuration used by transformer that transforms the cell blocks into transformed system-specific derivatives.
+It includes a list of target systems and slots for passing Home Manager, WSL, Darwin, and, of course, Nix package flakes that will be used to produce the transformed blocks.

 Once again, declare a new cell block of the type `functions` as the first step.
 This type is the most versatile and does not undergo any special transformations